Configure Custom Styling

 while providing enhanced customization capabilities.
 You'll learn to modify color palettes, implement theme switching,

 and override default styling.
-It's not required for MyLittleContentEngine, but the MyLittleContentEngine.UI
+It isn't required for MyLittleContentEngine, but the MyLittleContentEngine.UI package

-makes assumptions that it is configured, or at least TailwindCSS is configured compatibly.
+makes assumptions that it's configured, or at least TailwindCSS is configured compatibly.

 Prerequisites